More Than Money Can Buy: What Do Artists Need to Succeed? (Part One)

 We received encouraging feedback from our grantees regarding the impact of Creative Capital’s support on their careers:

-• 86 percent of respondents regard the organization as “Critically Important” or “Very Important” to their professional lives.
+• 86% of respondents regard the organization as “Critically Important” or “Very Important” to their professional lives.

-• 75 percent said that the award has allowed them to benefit from other financial, advisory, production or exhibition support that they may not have otherwise received.
+• 75% said that the award has allowed them to benefit from other financial, advisory, production or exhibition support that they may not have otherwise received.

 Our internal evaluation confirmed that the fluid trajectory of the creative process means a more extended timeframe working with our grantees than we initially anticipated.
 Our funding and services may be spread across three to five years or more, so advisory services have an even higher value over this longer-term relationship.